chakhon/chakhon.github.io/projects/project-1.md

   - C
   - Git
   - g++
+  - Makefile
-summary: A simple bank account manager.
+summary: A simple bank account manager in C.
 ---

 This is a project I work on for ICS 212, the objective of the project is to create a simple bank record manager with 5 functions: